Sass / Sass modules

 </style>

-In Svelte, import Sass files and use them like this:
+In Svelte, import Sass module mappings and apply classes:

 <script>